-Maintaining a healthy weight is a recommendation of the American Institute for Cancer Research (AICR).
-The AICR also recommends that consumers limit consumption of red meats (such as beef, pork, and lamb) and avoid processed meats, like bacon.
+Maintaining a healthy weight is a recommendation of the ACS.
+The ACS also recommends that consumers limit consumption of red meats (such as beef, pork, and lamb) and avoid processed meats, like bacon.

-A: According to the ACS, in 2012 over 2,200 men were diagnosed with breast cancer.
+According to the ACS, over 2,200 men are diagnosed with breast cancer in the U.S. each year.
 Little is known about this rare cancer, but the risk factors seem to be the same as female breast cancer.

 Ask a primary care provider.
 He or she may be able to recommend a specialist, such as a surgeon, medical oncologist, or radiation oncologist.
 Sometimes these doctors work together at cancer centers or programs.